This article about why HR teams need HR tech and analytics was originally published in June 2021.

 Consider using HR tech to help facilitate employee development at your organization.
 With software and programs that support engagement and performance tracking, HR leaders can (and should) capitalize on the opportunity to create a highly productive workforce.
 See how organizations are using HR tech to better develop and track the performance of their teams.

 Data and people analytics help HR professionals to better gauge the productivity and efficiency of their teams.
-And, with access to the right tools and information, analyzing HR data can help your leaders make more informed decisions.
-As we look to the future of business, leaders recognize the value of a more thorough and detailed analysis of their organizational data.
-Stay on top of trends to keep your strategies current in 2021 and beyond.
+And with access to the right tools and information, analyzing HR data can help your leaders make more informed decisions that can help your business become more productive and profitable.
+That’s a powerful selling point, and it’s driving a data analytics revolution.

-The results are clear — organizations want and need technologies and tools that offer data-informed insights for better decision-making.
+The evidence is clear — organizations want and need technologies and tools that offer data-informed insights for better decision-making.
 By equipping yourself and your team with the tools you need to succeed, you can create a more skilled and prepared workforce that understands the value of HR technology and data analysis.